opensource-observer/oso/apps/docs/docs/how-oso-works/data-model/index.md

 The `to` and `from` relationships between artifacts in an event are critical to OSO's ability to understand the impact of a project's activities and situate it in the context of overall network / ecosystem activity.

-To learn more, check out the [event schema](../how-oso-works/schema/event) in our resources section.
+To learn more, check out the [event schema](./event) in our resources section.

-## Indexing Pipeline

----

-OSO maintains an [ETL](https://en.wikipedia.org/wiki/Extract%2C_load%2C_transform) data pipeline that is continuously deployed from our [monorepo](https://github.com/opensource-observer/oso/) and regularly indexes all available event data about projects in the [oss-directory](https://github.com/opensource-observer/oss-directory).

-- **Extract**: raw event data from a variety of public data sources (e.g., GitHub, blockchains, npm, Open Collective)
-- **Transform**: the raw data into impact metrics and impact vectors per project (e.g., # of active developers)
-- **Load**: the results into various OSO data products (e.g., our API, website, widgets)

 ## Example